island-rush/K3/README.md

 A combination of the commands listed above can be configured inside an automated CICD pipeline, or manually executed on whatever production machine is in use.
 Please set env variables before executing, and ensure the database is accessible.

-Note: the ./web.config is currently being used to configure the environment to run on the Azure Cloud, with the contents of the ./dist directory also being moved to the root directory.
+Note: the ./web.config is currently being used to configure the environment to run on the Azure Cloud (IIS Node), with the contents of the ./dist directory also being moved to the root directory.
 This application should run as any typical node server, for which there are plenty of guides and configurations available online to help with deploying.

 ## Built With